Donor Lymphocyte Infusion

 What are the possible side effects?

-The predominant side effect of DLI is graft-versus-host disease (GVHD).
+The main side effect of DLI is graft-versus-host disease (GVHD).
 GVHD is a condition in which the donor's cells see the person's body as foreign and begin to attack certain organs.
-GVHD can range from mild to life-threatening and may affect various parts of the body, including the skin, liver, and intestines.
+GVHD can range from mild to life-threatening.
+It may affect various parts of the body, including the skin, liver, and intestines.
 DLI is not usually used if a person has active GVHD.2,3